 And it makes sense — habits are defined as “settled or regular tendencies or practices, especially ones that are hard to give up.”
-That’s exactly what makes them so powerful for family engagement in schools.
-Building habits around family collaborations makes these practices of partnership as natural as breathing and drinking water — so much so that educators cannot imagine student learning happening without family involvement in school.
+That’s exactly what makes them so powerful for parental involvement in schools.
+Building habits around family collaborations makes these practices of partnership as natural as breathing and drinking water — so much so that teachers cannot imagine student learning happening without family involvement in school.

 It’s not about driving huge changes but rather introducing micro-practices into an ecosystem that build momentum toward reciprocal and deeper partnerships.
 And it’s these kinds of family-school partnerships that make learning possible!

 Drawing on their immense expertise in family engagement, Honig and Webster identified a series of high quality practices to support educators building those habits of partnership.
 Let’s take a closer look at five of these habits and ways to bring them to life — through existing, commonly used family engagement strategies in schools.

 #1: Building the habit of reflection

 From the moment a parent first sets foot on campus, educators begin building that parent’s trust in their school.
 But even the best strategies for equitable family engagement take time and consistency to unlock that family capacity to bolster their student’s development and academic success.

 Honig highlights that a habit of pausing to reflect can help teachers steer their interaction and communication with families towards cultivating relational trust that drives positive results.
 When we pause and take a step back to re-examine our actions with parents, we have the opportunity to validate that our actions are effectively engaging families and moving that partnership forward.